ChanraSvay/Marketplace/README.md

 - Can also edit and delete if you user change their minds

 ## Details any third services that your app will use
-- Heroku - for wweb hosting
+- Heroku - for web hosting
 - Devise - for handling user authentication
 - Bootstrap - Rails gems for styling